stashed/docs/docs/setup/install/troubleshoting.md

 ## Configuring Network Volume Accessor

 For network volume such as NFS, Stash needs to deploy a helper deployment in the same namespace as the Repository that uses the NFS as backend to provide Snapshot listing facility.
-We call this helper deployment as network volume accessor.
-You can configure it's resources, user id, privileged permission etc. during installation as below,
+We call this helper deployment network volume accessor.
+You can configure its resources, user id, privileged permission etc. during installation as below,

 ```bash
 $ helm install stash-enterprise appscode/stash-enterprise \